Note 1 - Summary of Significant Accounting Policies

 Impairment of Long-Lived Assets and Goodwill

-The recoverability of long-lived assets are evaluated for impairment by determining whether the carrying value will be recovered through the expected undiscounted future cash flows resulting from the use of the asset.
+notbe able to recover the carrying amount of an asset or asset group.
+Our assessment of recoverability determines whether the carrying value will be recovered through the expected undiscounted future cash flows resulting from the use of the asset.
 In the event the sum of the expected undiscounted future cash flows is less than the carrying value of the asset, an impairment loss equal to the excess of the asset’s carrying value over its fair value is recorded.
 The long-term nature of these assets requires the estimation of cash inflows and outflows several years into the future and only takes into consideration technological advances known at the time of the impairment test.

 To evaluate goodwill using a quantitative assessment, the Company determines the current fair value of the reporting units using a combination of “Market” and “Income” approaches.
 In the Market approach, the “Guideline Company” method is used, which focuses on comparing the Company’s risk profile and growth prospects to reasonably similar publicly traded companies.
 Key assumptions used for the Guideline Company method are total invested capital (“TIC”) multiples for revenues and operating cash flows, as well as consideration of control premiums.
 The TIC multiples are determined based on public furniture companies within our peer group, and if appropriate, recent comparable transactions are considered.
 Control premiums are determined using recent comparable transactions in the open market.
 Under the Income approach, a discounted cash flow method is used, which includes a terminal value, and is based on external analyst financial projection estimates, as well as internal financial projection estimates prepared by management.
 The long-term terminal growth rate assumptions reflect our current long-term view of the market in which we compete.
 Discount rates use the weighted average cost of capital for companies within our peer group, adjusted for specific company risk premium factors.